Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Cleric.md

 ###### Adventurer Feat

-The spell also deals +1d6 damage against an undamaged target.
+The spell also deals +`dice: 1d6` damage against an undamaged target.
 At 5th level that increases to +`dice:2d6` damage; at 8th level it increases to +4d6 damage.

 ###### Champion Feat